-- 1) The hand cleaning compliance rates below are based on audits performed at all acute care facilities and long-term care facilities which are owned/operated by or affiliated with the health authority in the province.
-The provincial target for hand cleaning compliance, established by the provincial Hand Hygiene Working Group (PHHWG) in 2011, was to achieve 80% by the end of fiscal year 2014/15 (March 31, 2015). - 2) Data were aggregated by fiscal quarter (Q1 2019/20: April 1 June 28, 2019) for Fraser Health, Vancouver Coastal Health (including Providence Health Care), Island Health, and Northern Health, and by calendar quarter (Q1 2019/20: April 1 June 30, 2019) for Interior Health and Provincial Health Services Authority. - 3) The time frame of each fiscal quarter varied by fiscal year and there were more days in fiscal quarter Q4 than in Q1, Q2, and Q3 of each fiscal year. - 4) Variations exist in auditing strategy and method among the health authorities.
+- 1) The hand cleaning compliance rates below are based on audits performed at all acute care facilities and long-term care facilities that are owned/operated by or affiliated with the health authority in the province.
+The provincial target for hand cleaning compliance, established by the provincial Hand Hygiene Working Group (PHHWG) in 2011, was to achieve 80% by the end of fiscal year 2014/15 (March 31, 2015). - 2) Data were aggregated by fiscal quarter (Q3 2019/20: September 20 December 12, 2019; Q4 2019/20: December 13, 2019 March 31, 2020) for Fraser Health, Vancouver Coastal Health (including Providence Health Care), Island Health, and Northern Health, and by calendar quarter (Q3 2019/20: October 1 December 31, 2019; Q4 2019/20: January 1 March 31, 2020) for Interior Health and Provincial Health Services Authority. - 3) The time frame of each fiscal quarter varied by fiscal year and there were more days in fiscal quarter Q4 than in Q1, Q2, and Q3 of each fiscal year. - 4) Variations exist in auditing strategy and method among the health authorities.
 Audits in Interior Health were performed by infection control practitioners and university co-op program students for both acute care facilities and long-term care facilities.
 All audits in Providence Health Care were performed by infection control practitioners.
 Provincial Health Services Authority employs co-op program students to perform the audits.
-In Vancouver Coastal Health (excluding Providence Health Care), Island Health, and Northern Health, the audits in the large acute care facilities were performed by infection control practitioners or dedicated auditors, while in the small acute care facilities and all long-term care facilities, audits were completed by staff from the same facilities (self-auditing).
-From Q2 of 2018/19, Fraser Health employs co-op program students as regional hand hygiene auditors in acute care facilities, while audit data by site auditors in acute care facilities and all long-term care facilities were no longer reported to PICNet.
+In Fraser Health, Vancouver Coastal Health (excluding Providence Health Care), Island Health, and Northern Health, the audits in the large acute care facilities were performed by infection control practitioners or dedicated auditors, while in the small acute care facilities and all long-term care facilities, audits were completed by staff from the same facilities (self-auditing).
+From Q2 2018/19 onwards, Fraser Health only reported observations performed by regional hand hygiene auditors in acute care facilities; self-auditing data were not reported.
 Therefore, direct comparison of the percent compliances between health authorities or between acute care facilities and long-term care facilities is not recommended.